mounareddy2023/Application-Power-Analysis/README.md

 # Application-Power-Analysis
-Prediction of Power Consumption for Workload Detection of Applications using SVM and XGBoost.
+Prediction of Power Consumption for Workload Detection of Applications ( Python & Tomcat server) using SVM and XGBoost.